esentis/COVID-19-Worldwide-Stats/README.md

-# covid19worldwide
+# COVID-19 Worldwide Stats Tracker

-Covid-19 Worldwide Cases Tracker
+Aim of the app is to inform people about the current situation.

 ## Stay safe, stay home